palaciodaniel/doom_cacowards_sql_in_jupyter/README.md

 * Deceased authors will have their e-mail address fields marked as "(DECEASED)".

+## 3. HOW TO QUERY THE DATABASE

+It is very simple.
+Download the files _cacowards_sql_querying_on_jupyter.ipynb_ and _cacowards_sqlite.db_, making sure they are on the same directory.
+Then simply execute the .ipynb file by running a Jupyter Notebook.

-## 2. GLOSSARY (in alphabetical order)
+## 4. GLOSSARY (in alphabetical order)

 The following definitions were mostly extracted from Wikipedia and the [Doom Wiki](https://doomwiki.org/wiki/Entryway) (there was some minor editing involved though).
 If you're already familiar with _Doom_ and the Cacowards ceremony, you can skip this section.

-**2.1.
+**4.1.
 CACOWARDS:** The Cacowards are an annual event featured at the [Doomworld website](https://www.doomworld.com/cacowards/), targeting the anniversary of _Doom_'s release, which aims to single out the best WAD/mods released in the year prior and give them an award.
 Exceptionally bad, funny, or unique WAD/mods are sometimes given special irregular awards, and runners up are also mentioned.
 Modifications considered are subjected to a year-long nomination process through the forums, the thread for which is usually started immediately after the new year passes.

 The series started in 2004 with the so-called 11th edition, which attempted to replicate the success of similar articles in the previous year's [10 Years of Doom](https://www.doomworld.com/10years/) celebration, the [Top 100 WADs of All Time"](https://www.doomworld.com/10years/bestwads/) and the [Top 10 Infamous WADs](https://www.doomworld.com/10years/bestwads/infamous.php).

-**2.2.
+**4.2.
 COOPERATIVE:** Cooperative gameplay, often referred to as co-op or coop, is a multiplayer game mode in which human players cooperate against a given game's monsters.

-**2.3.
+**4.3.
 DEATHMATCH:** Deathmatch is a multiplayer game style pioneered by _Doom_ in which players face off against each other, their computers connected to a common server via a network.

 - A point, called a frag, is granted to the players whenever they kill an opponent.
 - Frags are deducted when a player commits suicide, or dies accidentally (i.e.: by falling into lava).